arpanchoudhury/qmlspectrum/example_scripts/test_003/README.md

 Same as `test_002` but after prediction confidence score in prediction (in %) is calculated.
+We will also remove the lines for making the plots.

 These are the changes in the `inp.py`